Economy

 US oil exports to China have risen in recent years as the US oil industry has boosted output to record highs.
 And with OPEC continuing its production cuts, China had increasingly turned to the US as a source for oil.
 Tariffs on imports of oil from the United States won’t just harm US producers, but also Chinese businesses and consumers that depend on that oil.

 The prospect of continued tit-for-tat tariff action, and the seeming unpredictability of when they will be announced, has markets spooked.
 Just when it seemed that tensions were starting to ease and the Dow Jones was starting to move back above 25,000 points, along come renewed fears of a worldwide trade war.
-The Dow was down over 200 points in early trading to start the week, meaning that stock market investors are facing almost a week of consecutive losses.
+The Dow was down over 200 points in early trading to start the week, meaning that stock market participants are facing almost a week of consecutive losses.
 Every time markets start to rally, something seems to pop up to knock them back down.

 But the failure of stock markets to regain their all-time highs is a boon for gold.
 While markets overall are in a wait-and-see stance right now, any future shocks to stock markets will result in gold’s price rising.
-More and more investors are moving into gold, both to protect their existing assets against a stock market collapse as well as to continue making gains in the future.
+More and more people are moving into gold, both to protect their existing assets against a stock market collapse as well as to continue making gains in the future.
 Gold gained 13% last year and, since the beginning of the century, has more than doubled the gains of stock markets.
-That makes it an ideal asset for investors looking to protect their wealth in the face of a looming stock market correction.
+That makes it an ideal asset for individuals looking to protect their wealth in the face of a looming stock market correction.

-Request Your Free Guide
+Request Your Free Gold & Silver Guide

-Request Your Free Guide
+Request Your Free Gold & Silver Guide